 Let’s be honest, pickleball pros don’t need our help to find their next paddle.
 The top players in the game know what they’re looking for each time to step up to buy a new paddle.
 However, it is important to take a look at what the top professional paddles offer.
 After all, these are paddles used by the best players in the world.

 These paddles are selected based on their success with pro-level 5.0+ players.
 Advanced players are looking at all the variables when they choose their next paddle.
 Everything goes into shopping for a professional paddle, such as singles or doubles, weather conditions, wind factors, playing indoors versus outdoors, the style they want to play, and even more.
 When it comes to the paddle attributes, each player looks deeply into the paddle’s weight, feel, style, and grip.

-Like we said, pro players don’t need our help to find their next paddle.
+As we said, pro players don’t need our help to find their next paddle.
 But the reason we are talking about these elements is to show beginner and intermediate players all of the factors to take into account before purchasing a new pickleball paddle.
-Work on your game, find a few consistent playing partners and learn from their assessments to choose the best paddle for you.
+Work on your game, find a few consistent playing partners, and learn from their assessments to choose the best pickleball paddle for you.

 Tips to Follow: Shopping for Pickleball Paddles

 - Players that tend to hang out around the baseline, returning hard forehands and backhands off serves, and just generally want more power out of their shots should shop heavier pickleball paddles.

 - Players looking to control their shots and spin while hanging around the net should shop for lightweight paddles.